OneOffTech/parse-client/README.md

 ### Use with self-hosted instance

 Before proceeding a running instance of the [PDF Text extractor](https://github.com/data-house/pdf-text-extractor) is required.
-Once you have a running instance create an instance of the connector client passing the url on which your instance is listening.
+Once you have a running instance, you can instantiate the connector by passing the url that the extractor service is listening on.

 ```php
 use OneOffTech\Parse\Client\Connectors\ParseConnector;